Lucas Soto

-Lucas Sebastián Soto Olivares (born 24 February 2003) is a Chilean footballer who plays as a midfielder for Everton de Viña del Mar in the Chilean Primera División on loan from Colo-Colo.
+Lucas Sebastián Soto Olivares (born 24 February 2003) is a Chilean footballer who plays as a midfielder for Everton de Viña del Mar on loan from Colo-Colo.

 Club career

 Born in Quillota, Chile, Soto is a product of Colo-Colo.
 He made his senior debut in the 5–1 away loss against Ñublense for the Chilean Primera División on 2 May 2021 and signed his first professional contract on 23 November of the same year.
 In 2023, he entered in the Copa Libertadores match against Boca Juniors on 4 May.

 In February 2025, Soto was loaned out to Everton de Viña del Mar for a season and took part in the 2025 Copa Sudamericana.

 International career

 In October 2021, Soto served as a sparring for the Chile senior team.
 In December of the same year, he represented Chile at under-20 level in the Copa Raúl Coloma Rivas, an international tournament in La Calera, Chile.